-2.2.3.
-Involuntary spill is the result of river flow above powerhouse capacity, insufficient load (lack of load), turbine unit outages (forced or scheduled), or failure of a key component of the juvenile fish passage facility which forces spill to provide juvenile fish passage.

-2.2.4.
-Total dissolved gas (TDG) is monitored at Lower Monumental Dam during the periods defined in Table LMN-1, pursuant to the Corps' annual TDG Monitoring Plan and current Dissolved Gas Monitoring Plan of Action.
+- i.
+In 2023, spring surface spill will continue through the start of spring spill for juvenile fish on April 10, and fall surface spill will begin on September 1, to comply with the Agreement for short-term operations of the Columbia River System.3 As such, in 2023, surface spill for adult steelhead will occur at the four Lower Snake River dams March 1-April 2 and September 1-November 15, three times each week on non-consecutive days for four hours in the morning. - 2.2.4.
+Involuntary spill is the result of river flow above powerhouse capacity, insufficient load (lack of load), turbine unit outages (forced or scheduled), or failure of a key component of the juvenile fish passage facility which forces spill to provide juvenile fish passage. - 2.2.5.
+Total dissolved gas (TDG) is monitored at Lower Monumental Dam during the periods defined in Table LMN-1, pursuant to the Corps' annual TDG Management Plan and current Dissolved Gas Monitoring Plan of Action.4 - 2.2.6.

-2.2.5.
 To ensure navigation safety, short-term spill adjustments may be required, including spill reduction, spill pattern adjustments, and/or spill stoppages that result in forebay exceedances of the Minimum Operating Pool (MOP) range.
 The Corps will make short-term spill adjustments in real-time as appropriate to maintain safe navigation conditions.
 Actual operations will vary depending on spill patterns, turbine operations, experience of boat captains, etc. See the FOP (Appendix E) for more information.

 2.3.
-Operating Criteria - Juvenile Fish Facilities.
+Operating Criteria - Juvenile Fish Facilities

 2.3.1.
-Juvenile Fish Facilities - Winter Maintenance Period (December 16- March 31).
+Juvenile Facilities - Winter Maintenance Period (third week of Dec - March 24)